QubesOS/qubes-doc/basics_dev/code-signing.md

    git spush
    ```
    Now, the signature checker needs to re-check the signature.
-   Please commit on the pull request that you would like to have the signatures checked again.
+   Please comment on the pull request that you would like to have the signatures checked again.

 ### Unable To Verify

 > policy/qubesos/code-signing — Unable to verify (no valid key found)

-This means that the [signature-checker] has found a signature but is not able
+This means that the [signature-checker] has found a signature for the commit
-to verify it using the any key available.
+but is not able to verify it using the any key available.
 This might be that you forgot to upload the key to a key server.
 Please upload it.